bruvellu/terebratalia-wnts/wnt.md

 At the middle of the larval body lies the mantle lobe ({@fig:summary}B).
 Its tissues undergo dramatic growth (or elongation) during development forming a posterior skirt-like structure that is then reversed anteriorly during metamorphosis [@Stricker1985-gz].
-This reversible mantle lobe is considered an evolutionary innovation of lecitotrophic brachiopod larvae [@Freeman2005-pz].
+This reversible mantle lobe is considered an evolutionary innovation of lecithotrophic brachiopod larvae [@Freeman2005-pz].
 Our study reveals that the mantle lobe has a peculiar transcriptional profile where only a single Wnt ligand and Frizzled receptor are expressed: *wnt5* and *fz1/2/7*.
 In other animals, *wnt5* regulates convergent extension of tissues during morphogenesis [@Yamanaka2002-wk; @Kilian2003-pn; @Qian2007-ru; @Loh2016-pz], and it is a gene commonly expressed in tissue outgrowths such as the tail and limb buds of vertebrates [@Yamaguchi1999-zj; @Schubert2001-cp; @Hogvall2014-yu].
 This is usually under the control of the Wnt/PCP pathway [@Heisenberg2000-kx].